AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 ### Unmarking attendance: `unmark-attendance`

-Removes the attendance record of the specified person in the specified for the specified week.
+Removes the attendance record of the specified person in the specified group for the specified week.

 Format: `unmark-attendance P/NAME g/GROUP_NAME w/WEEK_NUMBER`